stolostron/rhacm-docs/governance/iam_policy_ctrl.md

 4. Copy and paste the IAM policy definition in the **Create policy** window.
 See [IAM policy](#iam-policy).
 5. Click **Create policy**.

 An IAM policy is created.
+See [Configuration policy samples](../governance/policy_samples.md) to view policy samples that can be applied to your IAM policies.